imanhedeshy/the-box-client/README.md

 ## Project Structure

-Below is the structure of the BrainStation BOX client project:
+Below is the structure of The BOX client project:

 ```
 the-box-client/